-Dean- Irimming of injurious feather-pecking and cannibalism are possible in cage free nd this harmful behavior may quickly affect a considerable proportion of the addressed. permitted or son, though the practice of beak-trimming/tipping is undesirable, it is nly as a preemptive measure to mitigate the risks of injurious feather- d cannibalism if beaks are left intact.
-Beak- hatche mark bullets note : select only as applicable: trimming/tipping is NOT performed routinely on the birds, either at the ery, or on-site.
-(If true, select this bullet, skip the following bullets, and "Yes" to this audit item.
-Otherwise, leave blank and proceed to the next s.) М39 OR □ Beak- trimming/tipping is performed routinely on the birds.
-Where this is the the producer must have a Beak-Trimming Policy that states: Beak-trimming/ tipping may only be performed where there is a concern about cannibalism.
+Beak-Trimming Policy Outbreaks of injurious feather-pecking and cannibalism are possible in cage free systems, and this harmful behavior may quickly affect a considerable proportion of the flock if not addressed.
+For this reason, though the practice of beak-trimming/tipping is undesirable, it is permitted only as a preemptive measure to mitigate the risks of injurious featherpecking and cannibalism if beaks are left intact.
+Auditor note: select only as applicable: Beak-trimming/tipping is NOT performed routinely on the birds, either at the hatchery, or on-site.
+(If true, select this bullet, skip the following bullets, and mark "Yes" to this audit item.
+Otherwise, leave blank and proceed to the next bullets.)
+OR Beak-trimming/tipping is performed routinely on the birds.
+Where this is the case, the producer must have a Beak-Trimming Policy that states: Beak-trimming/ tipping may only be performed where there is a concern about cannibalism.
 Beak-trimming/ tipping must not be performed to prevent feed wastage.
 Where performed, the pullets' beaks should be tipped, i.e. blunted, where possible.
 Otherwise, beak-trimming must remove no more than 1/3 of the upper and lower beaks, as measured from the tip to the entrance to the nostrils.
 Pullets which have been recently trimmed/ tipped must be monitored to help ensure that they are consuming adequate feed and that they are able to use the waterers.
-Pullets that were recently trimmed/ tipped must not be exposed to other high-stress procedures such as transport or vaccination.
-Note: it is recommended that Vitamin K and C are added to the water before and after beak-trimming, and that the hens are provided with additional feed 1 week following.
-(Select only if applicable) If pullets are sourced from a hatchery that performs the beak-trimming/ tipping was performed within the first 24 hours of life using infrared laser equipment; and Documentation must be available from the hatchery confirming that beak-trimming Policy.
-(Select only if applicable) If performed on-site: Beak-trimming/ tipping must be performed only by trained personnel using approved procedures and appropriate, well-maintained equipment.
-Records must be kept of: the names of the stockpersons who have undergone training for the correct beak-trimming/ tipping must be performed no later than 10 days of age by the use of a machine with a blade and cauterizer, to minimize pain and stress.
-Beak-trimming/ tipping must be performed no later than 10 days of age by the use of a machine with a blade and cauterizer, to minimize pain and stress.
-Yes No N/A /25 Note: The pro performed as a matter of course. oducer should take care when selecting birds to avoid genetic strains with raits, particularly aggressiveness and a tendency to feather peck.
+Pullets that were recently trimmed/ tipped must not be exposed to other O Yes high-stress procedures such as transport or vaccination.
+Note: it is M39 O No /25 recommended that Vitamin K and C are added to the water before and after beak-trimming, and that the hens are provided with additional feed O N/A 1 week following.
+(Select only if applicable) If pullets are sourced from a hatchery that performs the beak-trimming/tipping: ☐ Beak-trimming/ tipping must be performed within the first 24 hours of life using infrared laser equipment; and ☐ Documentation must be available from the hatchery confirming that beak-trimming/ tipping was performed by trained personnel using the proper equipment and per all requirements detailed in this Beak-Trimming Policy.
+(Select only if applicable) If performed on-site: ☐ Beak-trimming/ tipping must be performed only by trained personnel using approved procedures and appropriate, wellmaintained equipment.
+Records must be kept of: the names of the stockpersons who have undergone training for the correct beaktrimming/ tipping procedures; the name of the trainer; confirmation that the trainees' competence in performing the procedure was validated by the trainer, including proper techniques and proper use of any equipment; and the date(s) that the training occurred. ☐ Beak-trimming/ tipping must be performed no later than 10 days of age by the use of a machine with a blade and cauterizer, to minimize pain and stress.
+Beak-trimming on older birds, including 'touch-up' trimming, must not be performed as a matter of course.
+Note: The producer should take care when selecting birds to avoid genetic strains with undesirable traits, particularly aggressiveness and a tendency to feather peck.